-Written October 2014, and note that since this was included in the EMDR UK Association’s journal EMDR Now, I moved to using Zoom as main platform for online EMDR work.
+Written October 2014, and note that since this was included in the EMDR UK Association’s journal EMDR Now, I moved to using Zoom and Bilateral Base as my main platforms for online EMDR work.

 Francine Shapiro mentions couples work only briefly in her EMDR therapist’s bible, and in 2004 she certainly wasn’t talking yet about online therapy with Skype.

 But as a former BBC foreign correspondent comfortable with long-distance communication and technology, as a transpersonal therapist since 2000, EMDR trained in 2004 and relatively recently qualified in couples therapy, I’m finding the two fit rather well together.

 How on earth, I hear you wonder, can a therapist on Skype (or Google Hangouts, a technologically better if less-known platform for free internet video calling) work with a couple or an individual thousands of miles away, and apply the appropriate bilateral stimulation while staying tuned to body language, facial expressions and all the usual business of countertransference and therapeutic intuition.

 Before I get into the mechanics, let me set out how and why I use EMDR in ordinary face-to-face couples work, which I note from searching on Google (“EMDR couples”) quite a number of therapists are beginning to offer in the US.

 I suspect all of us would agree that how relationships develop, especially in crisis, is primarily determined by attachment styles laid down in childhood, and the small and big T traumas experienced at that time.
 So if 80 per cent of what we feel in any one moment has nothing to do with the present, as John Gray cogently argues in Men are from Mars and Women from Venus, couples will struggle to connect if the old stuff isn’t dealt with.